 People have short attention spans today, and recruiters and hiring managers are no different from the rest of the population.
 When it comes to impressing someone who may give you a job, you have less time than ever to make a good impression.
 For example, while conventional wisdom used to say you had 20 seconds to impress someone with your resume, now, research shows you may have only 6 seconds – and that is only if you make it beyond the applicant tracking system that screens your resume before a person even sees it.
-In-person interactions are no different.
-First impressions count, and if you get beyond the resume review stage and have a chance to interview, an Accountemps study suggests you probably don't have more than five or ten minutes to make a positive impression.

 If you have 10 minutes to impress the recruiter, what should you do?

 1. Make a good first impression.